dcunited001/dcunited001.github.io/_drafts/a-speculative-history.md

           understanding of these ideas
           - they could do so with anticipation that others would be there to meet them in the center!
-          - again, WITH NO COMMUNICATION.  based solely on metaphysics and wisdom.
+          - again, WITH NO COMMUNICATION.  it's purly unconscious. based solely on metaphysics and wisdom.
-  - so i believe this was the plan, spontaneously developed across the world after the pain of the cataclysm
+  - so i believe this was the plan, spontaneously developed across the world after the pain of the cataclysm(s)
     - after people had experienced the sum of antiquity
       - and the aggregate developments of their ancestry just simply vanish into nothingness